-So it’s up to little old me, to give you the information you need by answering all those nagging questions about taking out life insurance in Thailand.
+So it’s up to little old me to give you the information you need by answering all those nagging questions.

 1. Do I Need Life Insurance?

-But if you’ve got a spouse, a child, both or even a long-term partner, for a small premium each month, you can ensure a pot of money is paid out upon your death to help your loved ones get by.
+But if you’ve got a spouse or a child, or both, or even a long-term partner, for a small premium each month, you can ensure a pot of money is paid out upon your death to help your loved one(s) get by.

 To decide whether or not you need life insurance, ask yourself this simple question:

-Are there people in my life I care about that will need financial support once I’m gone?
+Are there people in my life I care about that will need financial support when I’m gone?

 2. Isn’t Life Insurance Covered Under Health Insurance?

-If you thought this was the case, don’t feel silly, it’s a common mistake.
 Life insurance is not covered by health insurance.
-Health insurance pays your medical bills while you’re alive, and doesn’t pay anything to your loved ones when you die.
+Health insurance pays your medical bills while you’re alive and doesn’t pay anything to your loved ones when you die.

-3. But Isn’t Life Insurance Really Expensive & Only For Bankers & Oil Rig Workers?
+3. Isn’t Life Insurance Expensive & Only for Bankers & Oil Rig Workers?

 Not at all.
-In fact, I was shocked at just how much cover you can get for under 40 pounds a month – that’s around 2,000 Baht.
+In fact, I was shocked at just how much cover you can get for as little as £50 a month – that’s around 2,000 Baht.

-Of course, the cost of cover depends on age and health.
-The premium is calculated according to the risk factor for the insurer.
+Of course, the cost of cover depends on age and health – because the premium is calculated according to the risk factor for the insurer.

 Your policy will be tailored to your individual needs, with additional optional cover for things like critical illness and disability.
 But the core policy itself is likely to fall into one of two categories:

-Whole Insurance: A life insurance contract with level premiums that has both an insurance and an investment component.
-The insurance component pays a stated amount upon death of the insured.
-The investment component accumulates a cash value that the policyholder can withdraw or borrow against.
+- Whole Insurance: A life insurance contract with level premiums that has both an insurance and an investment component.
+The insurance component pays a stated amount upon the death of the insured.
+The investment component accumulates a cash value that the policyholder can withdraw or borrow against (1).